Summary

 And then there’s the Amazon Buy Button.
 The 2023 Meta x Amazon partnership means users can purchase Amazon products directly from Instagram using their saved Amazon login and payment info.
 No redirects.
 No new tabs.
 Just scroll, tap, buy.
 According to Meta’s press release, “Our partnership with Amazon is designed to make shopping more convenient for people and drive better results for advertisers.”

 Meta says 29% of people have already made a purchase directly on Instagram.
 And while Gen Z gets most of the attention, it’s actually Millennials driving the bulk of social shopping activity right now on both Instagram and Facebook.
 These are your core CPG and retail audiences.
+According to eMarketer 2024, U.S. social commerce is projected to surpass $100B in sales by 2026—reinforcing why this shift is accelerating beyond “nice-to-have” experiments.

 Fashion and beauty are obvious fits.
 But categories like home, wellness, and even value retail are seeing traction too.
 Remember the $25 “Walmart Hermes” bag that went viral last holiday season?
 It didn’t trend because of search or shopper marketing.
 It blew up on social—and Instagram was right there in the mix.